antonkryvko/kazakhstan_uzbekistan_tenders_scraper/README.md

 ## Usage
 ### Uzbekistan
 Scraper designed to run as a command-line utility.
-It receives start and end date as two parameters in format `dd.mm.YYYY`.
+It receives type of purchases (tender or competitive), start and end date as two parameters in format `dd.mm.YYYY`.
-For example, `python3 uzbekistan_scraper.py 01.01.2021 31.01.2021`.
+For example, `python3 uzbekistan_scraper.py tender 01.01.2021 31.01.2021`.

 There is a limitation in 30-days search period.
 If you need longer time period, please, run scraper several times.
-There is a limitation in 2000 results per search due to service reliability.
+There is a limitation in 5000 results per search due to service reliability.

 There are three entities you will get in result:
-* tenders_*date*.csv — general information about tenders on *date*;
+* *purchase_type*_*date*.csv — general information about purchases on *date*;
-* tenders_detailed_*date*.csv — detailed information about each tender on *date*;
+* *purchase_type*_detailed_*date*.csv — detailed information about each purchase on *date*;
-* directory *tender_id* with *tender_id*.csv and *tender_id*.zip — detailed information about tender as in common file and archive with tender documentation.
+* directory *purchase_id* with *purchase_id*.csv and *purchase_id*.zip — detailed information about purchase as in common file and archive with purchase documentation.

 ### Kazakhstan